treeman/jonashietala/drafts/rewriting_my_static_site_in_rust_for_fun_and_profit.markdown

 - [grass][] as a Sass compiler purely in Rust.
 - [axum][] to create [a static file server][static-site-server] used to host the site locally.
 - [hotwatch][] to watch for file changes, so we can update pages whenever a file is updated.
 - [scraper][] to parse the generated html.
-Used in some of my tests and for some specific transformation.
+Used in some of my tests and for some specific transformations.
+- [rust-s3][] to upload the generated site to S3 storage.

-Even with these libraries the Rust source files themselves contained over 4000 lines.
-In some cases Rust can be verbose, and my code is really not beautiful, but I did make some enhancements as well.
+Even with these libraries the Rust source files themselves contained over 6000 lines.
+In some cases Rust can be verbose, and my code is really not beautiful, but writing this project was still more work than expected.
+(Isn't that always the case?)

 ## Markdown transformations